wso2/docs-is/en/docs/guides/access-delegation/mutual-tls-for-oauth-clients.md

     ```

     !!! info
-        Note that localhost is the server that hosts WSO2 Identity Server, and 9443 is the default SSL port of it.
+        Note that localhost is the server that hosts WSO2 Identity Server and 9443 is the default SSL port of it.
 Since the playground application is accessing the admin service `OAuth2TokenValidationService`, you should have the correct `serverUrl`, `username`, and `password`.

 4. Update the `param-value` parameter with the credentials of an admin user if required.